madebyshape/shopify/README.md

 ## Setup

-### 1. Theme files
+### 1. Setup Theme

 Create a new repository for your new Shopify project and add your theme files into it.
 Download a copy of this repository to your computer using the Code button above.
 Then move these files into your new project repository.
+Finally, login to your Shopify store and go to Online Store > Themes.
+From here, connect your new repository as a new theme.

 ### 2. Shopify store ID